 ARTICLE IX.
 Parliamentary Authority

 Section 1.
-Robert’s Rules of Order shall govern the Commission except where they are not consistent with District law, these Bylaws or any standing rules that the Commission may adopt.
+Robert’s Rules of Order shall govern the Commission except where they are not consistent with District law.

 ARTICLE X. Amendment of Bylaws

 Section 1.
 Revision of these Bylaws requires a two-thirds vote of those present and "voting yea or nay."
-Each Commission member shall have at least two (2) weeks prior notice that an amendment(s) is being proposed to the Bylaws.
+Each Commissioner shall have at least two (2) weeks prior notice that an amendment(s) is being proposed to the Bylaws.
 The notice shall include the suggested change(s).
 Section 2.
 These Bylaws shall be consistent with all Congressional and District legislation and other applicable laws regarding ANCs.
 Any inconsistencies are null and void.
 Section 3.
-The Commission shall file an up-to-date copy of the Bylaws and all amendments thereto with the Council of the District of Columbia and the Office of Advisory Neighborhood Commissions within thirty (30) days of their adoption.
+The Commission shall file an up-to-date copy of the Bylaws and all amendments thereto with the DC Council and the Office of Advisory Neighborhood Commissions within thirty (30) days of their adoption.

-DRAFT - ANC 6A STANDARD OPERATING PROCEDURES
+ANC 6A STANDARD OPERATING PROCEDURES

-As required by DC law, ANC 6A follows a set of rules and regulations to conduct business on behalf of the community.
-These rules, regulations, and operating procedures and guidelines are articulated in the following three documents: ANC 6A Bylaws, ANC 6A Standard Operating Procedures, and the ANC 6A Code of Conduct document.
 I. Address Information

 The official mailing address of ANC 6A is: P.O.
 Box 75115 Washington, DC 20013